Close

 Military children face unique life challenges.
 Frequent moves can result in a lack of an established community and extended family support, and deployments and concerns for parent safety may lead to added anxiety and stress.
 This could increase their risk of being bullied.
 Quickly addressing concerns about bullying benefits everyone involved.

 Children react in different ways when being bullied.
-Early warning signs may include children saying that other children or groups of children are being mean, do not like them, are gossiping or making hurtful comments, or perhaps manipulating them in some way.
+Early warning signs may include a child saying that other children or groups of children are being mean or do not like them.
+It may also include gossiping or making hurtful comments, or perhaps manipulating them in some way.
 In addition to these comments in conversation, be on the lookout for changes in behavior.
 A child who is being bullied may experience one or more of the following:

 • Unexplainable injuries, such as bruises, cuts and scratches